ttop32/MouseTooltipTranslator/doc/description.md

   - Only activate tooltip when tab is focused
   - Support bubble translate using tesseract.js OCR
   - Update translated pdf viewer using PDF.js 2.5.207
-  - Filter out text that has over 1000 length
+  - Filter out 1000 length text
 - 0.1.6
   - Fix translator setting error
   - Change hold key action
   - Fix popup typo
 - 0.1.5
   - Fix subframe pdf to translate correctly
-  - Fix dropdown menu crash from site that use bootstrap
+  - Fix bootstrap dropdown crash
 - 0.1.4
   - Fix translator pdf viewer line break
 - 0.1.3
-  - Add fade animation
+  - Add fade
-  - Fix TTS (text to speech) enabled case to recognize
+  - Fix TTS (text to speech) recognize
 - 0.1.2
   - Increase tooltip margin
   - Prevent translate on URL text
   - Support pdf tooltip translate using PDF.js (pdf reader)
 - 0.1.1
   - Support long sentence for TTS (text to speech)
-  - Fix tooltip container arrow display error
+  - Fix tooltip arrow display error
   - Fix key hold error (issue on tab switching)
 - 0.1.0
   - First release of Mouse tooltip translator

 # Intro

 Mouse tooltip translator is a google chrome extension that provide convenient translate experience.
-This translator extension minimize current generally required step to translate word.
-Copying and pasting process is used to obtain translated sentence from google translate site.
-This extension uses text hovering event to decide which text is required to be translated for user.
+This translator extension minimize generally required step to translate word.
+Normally, copying and pasting are used to obtain translated sentence from google translate site.
+This extension uses text hovering to translate text.
 It automatically detects pointed area and it collect near words to group them as sentence.
 This translator extension translate mouse pointed sentence text into user language using any translator API like google translate and Bing translator.
 For providing direct translation, it displays given translated text with tooltip.
 User does not require any other more action for translate text.
-This extension process replaces general translate process which open new tab for using google translate to getting translated sentence.
-This replace translating process makes new paradigm on translator.
+This extension replaces general translate process which open new tab for using google translate to getting translated sentence.
+This replace translating way makes new paradigm on translator.
 It helps users to learn language directly in one place by providing translated text one another.
 Learning language activity is not only stopped in web site.
 Mouse tooltip translator also support pdf, youtube subtitle, image (manga, comics and webtoon).

 # TTS